mauro3/CORDS/Workshop-Reproducible-Research/lectures/L09_project-folder-structure.md

 ---
 Advantages:
-- stuff which also belongs to a project is not buried with code specifics, such as `environment.yml`
+- stuff which also belongs to a project, say `admin/` is not mixed with code specifics, such as `environment.yml`
 - it feels to me that raw data may should be elsewhere than in a code-folder
-- submission to a data-repository of a folder containing `data`, `results` and `code` seems nice
+- submission to a data-repository of a folder containing `data`, `results` and `code` seems to have a nice setup
 - typically I want to have a different git repo for the paper than for the code (but there opinions may also differ)

 Disadvantages
-- code will write results into it parent directory, which is not so nice
+- code will write results into its parent directory, which is not so nice
 - stuff such as admin, etc., will still need to be weeded out before submission

+---

 ### Other folder structures